sourcery-ai/sourcery-vscode/walkthrough/code_reviews.md

 Choose the context of the code you want to review.

-You can choose to review your current branch or your uncommitted changes.
+You can choose to review your current branch, your uncommitted changes, or the current file.

 Then click review and Sourcery will get to work, giving you feedback.